vivek0240/gplayforAndroid/FAQ.md

 The problem is due to CWM v6.0.4.7 overwriting the installation script, thereby making it impossible for the installer to do its work.
 Thankfully, CWM realized the error in doing this and fixed the issue in newer versions.
 This 'bug' is only found in CWM v6.0.4.7, so even an older version should work, although upgrading your Recovery would be preferable to downgrading.

-Also, since CWM is no longer being updated by its original developer (ClockwordMod), it is highly recommended (and required if you want official support) to change to an actively supported Recovery, such as TWRP Recovery
+Also, since CWM is no longer being updated by its original developer (ClockworkMod), it is highly recommended (and required if you want official support) to change to an actively supported Recovery, such as TWRP Recovery.

 #### 6. Open GApps install failed with Error Code: XX.
 What does this code mean?